This post may contain affiliate links. Please read my disclaimer for more information.

 No matter how expensive, espresso machines will only brew 1-2 shots (excluding americano).

-Unlike other brewing methods, Espresso requires pump pressure to extract the perfect blend of coffee beans.
+Unlike other brewing methods, Espresso requires pump pressure to extract the perfect flavor that only espresso can create.

 Moka Pots are traditional coffee makers that brew your cup of joe on a stove.
 Unlike percolators, Moka pots do not mix the freshwater with brewed coffee; chambers separate them.

 Once the water starts to boil, it seeps through the funnel and gets mixed with coffee.

 Another hole at the top of the flute allows the coffee to brew out in the upper vessel.
 Moka pots can only prepare 1-2 cups of coffee, given their manual boundaries.

 Cuisinart is a programmable coffee machine.
 The device also lets you set the water temperature with three max settings-low, medium, and high.

 Other advanced features include a 1-4 cups brewing option that allows you to brew only 4 cups with the same strength, coffee, temperature if you don’t want to brew the whole carafe of 12 cups.

 For its price, The Cuisinart coffee maker offers stainless steel housing and a golden filter that allows you to no longer purchase paper filters.

 - You can set the clock for 24 hours and brew at any given hour.